-Dr. Paul Biney, Department of Mechanical Engineering
+Dr. Paul Biney, Co-PI and Technical Coordinator, Department of Mechanical Engineering

 Dr. Michael Gyamerah, Department of Chemical Engineering

 Objectives and Tasks:

 The principal objectives of the biofuels research are to: (1) make in-depth fundamental studies to understand the reaction pathways of fast pyrolysis and how they affect the final composition of bio-oil and other by-products as process variables are varied in an effort to improve yields and quality of specific chemical species present in the bio-oil.; (2) develop an environmentally benign and industrially feasible lignocellulosic biomass hydrolysis method using ionic liquid catalyst for cellulosic-ethanol production, and (3) develop catalytic conversion strategies for upgrading bio-oil to useful fuels.